U.S. Supreme Court floats return to trial court for Trump in presidential immunity case

 - Oops!Something went wrong.Please try again later.

-Dozens of anti-Trump protesters gathered outside the U.S. Supreme Court on April 25, 2024, while the justices heard arguments about whether former President Donald Trump has immunity from prosecution on criminal charges related to his actions while in office.
-(Photo by Jane Norman/States Newsroom)
+Dozens of anti-Trump protesters gather April 25, 2024, outside the U.S. Supreme Court while the justices hear arguments about whether former President Donald Trump has immunity from prosecution on criminal charges related to his actions while in office.
+(Jane Norman/States Newsroom)

 WASHINGTON — The U.S. Supreme Court appeared skeptical Thursday of former President Donald Trump’s argument he is immune from criminal charges that he tried to overturn his loss in the 2020 election.